Stuart Weitzman School of Design

 Background

-Teaching, Advising, and Prospective Students
+For Prospective Students

-As Director of the Initiative in the History of the Built Environment, she welcomes inquiries from prospective doctoral students interested in this interdisciplinary degree program that explores urban, planning, landscape, and architectural history within its social, political, and cultural contexts.
+As Director of the Initiative in the History of the Built Environment, Professor Ammon welcomes inquiries from prospective doctoral students interested in this interdisciplinary degree program that explores urban, planning, landscape, and architectural history within its social, political, and cultural contexts.
 Doctoral applicants whose primary interest is not historical in nature should first reach out to other faculty within the department.

 Professor Ammon also welcomes inquiries from prospective master degree students who are interested in the Public History of the Built Environment (Historic Preservation) and Community and Economic Development (City & Regional Planning) concentrations.